Colorado Auto Insurance [Rates + Cheap Coverage Guide]

 Cheapest and Most Expensive Colorado Insurance Rates by ZIP Code

 Live in a neighborhood with busy roads or frequent thefts?
 Insurers may charge you more.
-The tables below show which ZIP codes have the most expensive and cheapest rates.
+The chart and tables below show which ZIP codes have the most expensive and cheapest rates.

 Denver’s average rates are nearly $500 higher than Grand Junction’s.